mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 `DeviceAddress TempSensor = { 0x28, 0x48, 0x98, 0xD6, 0x0B, 0x00, 0x00, 0x8A };`

-The following library is requires to compile this code:
+The following libraries are requires to compile this code:

   * OneWire
   * DallasTemperature